avitorio/outstatic/packages/outstatic/README.md

 https://user-images.githubusercontent.com/1417109/197012503-2378f951-c571-492c-a4d6-5e5bba4fae24.mp4

 Outstatic is a static site CMS that lives inside your Next.js install.
-No need for databases, external services or complicated setups.
-It allows you to create, edit and save content that is automatically commited to your repository and deployed to your live website.
+No need for databases, external services, or complicated setups.
+It allows you to create, edit and save content that is automatically committed to your repository and deployed to your live website.

 ## Key features